Sr-santi/mina-e2e-tests/README.md

 # Notes

-We are planning on using a recursive version of our Minado past implementatio.
+We are planning on using a recursive version of our Minado past implementation.
 We estimate this app can cover all Surface Areas.

 ## Usage